A Rumble in the Taupe Hum of Info-Capital: On Reduction and the Neoliberal City

 Ownership is one form of such power.
 The rallying cry of nineteenth-century critiques of industrial capitalism was that means of economic production should be controlled by the workers whose labor was their fuel.
 Nowhere was this achieved permanently; the almost utopian Paris Commune was crushed swiftly in 1871, and the Russian Revolution of 1917 degenerated into Stalinist bureaucracy within years of its initial victory.
 What ensued was the rise and fall of the welfare state, and the rise and rise of neoliberalism.
 A century after 1917, we do not live in a world where the means of production can simply be seized at the point of operation, for the machines that convert the data of the many into profit for the few are scattered across the planet.
 Their programmers are myriad, dispersed, and concerned with infinitesimal fragments of the whole.
 Productive work—the creation of value—is tied more to the flow of data through algorithms than to specific physical devices, individuals, or localized sites of extraction.
 Materially, this is embodied in the wiring of connections between municipal codes (e.g., zoning, incentives), location equations (e.g., how promising neighborhoods are identified) and use metrics (e.g. how co-working memberships are dynamically priced)—in sum, how the digitalized city is designed and governed to produce value.
 In such a world, we need radical new forms of political action that take the economics of the informational as a starting point, rather than as a problem simply appended to some broader account of ethics or ideals.

 To this end, a new demand is everywhere gathering strength: the control of our own information.
 In a nascent form, this underlies fresh calls for “the right to data privacy,” the right to track “targeted online profiling,” even “the right to be forgotten.”
-As slogans, these appeals are eloquent; what they mean in practice remains remarkably obscure.
+As slogans, these appeals are eloquent; what they mean in practice remains remarkably obscure.33 We are beginning to see initial large-scale implementations, such as the EU’s halting experiments with digital consumer protection.
+But no government agency will solve this for us, and the only real certainty is that the ever-wily Silicon Valley will reincorporate new constraints into the machinery of its own accumulation.
+Our contemporary dilemmas are deeply entangled; they cannot be unknotted simply by better hacking, bolder mission statements, or nimbler regulations.
+Our information is increasingly constitutive of all parts of contemporary economic production, political governance, and social relationality, and to retake ownership in a truly emancipatory way will require a long struggle for “the infrastructure of everyday life.”34

-Some domains within digital technology have indeed experienced what Yochai Benkler characterizes as a deep turn from intellectual “property rights exclusively to interaction between property and commons.”
+Some domains within digital technology have indeed experienced what Yochai Benkler characterizes as a deep turn from intellectual “property rights exclusively to interaction between property and commons.”40 This shift is embodied in open source software, resources like Wikipedia, platforms like OpenDesk, or the practice of releasing patent rights.41 New forms of cooperative administration, enabled by digital technologies, can minimize the complexity of commons management.
+Such developments could help ensure democratic control and just distribution in informational life.42

 In other words: We know that when it comes to physical territory, and even some areas of digital space, alternatives to the hegemony of extreme privatization and exploitation are possible.
 The barriers to their realization have always been social and political, not natural or inevitable; they run up against entrenched structures of interest and power that concentrate land and capital in the hands of an ownership class—but not categorically so.